Negative Gearing

 What is negative gearing?

-A negatively geared investment is one where the interest on the amount borrowed exceeds the net income received from the investment’s rental income.
-The tax department allows investors to claim a tax deduction on the difference between the interest paid and the net income from the property.
+A negatively geared investment is one where the interest on the amount borrowed exceeds the net income received from the investment’s income.
+The ATO allows investors to claim a tax deduction on the difference between the interest paid and the net income from the investment.

 When buying an investment property in this or any other way, you need to realise the full tax implications, so you can make the right choices for your circumstances.

 Negative gearing can provide tax benefits for many people.
-But you should consult a professional tax adviser or accountant to help you decide whether negative gearing is right for you.
+You should consult your accountant here at GGA to help you decide whether negative gearing is right for you.

 What are the advantages of negative gearing?

-When your investment property is negatively geared, you may be entitled to deductions such as:
+When you own an investment property, you may be entitled to deductions such as:

-The key benefit of negative gearing is that it enables you to offset costs associated with your loan and renting the property against your tax bill — and at the highest rate of tax that you pay.
+The key benefit of negative gearing is that it enables you to offset costs associated with your loan and renting the property against your salary and wages - thereby reducing the amount of income tax you have to pay.

 This loss can be offset against your personal income.
 For instance, if your other earnings, such as salary, amounted to $80,000 for the year, you would only have to pay tax on $74,000.